 4) Portfolio contains too many stocks and effective monitoring of these stocks has become difficult:

-However, the monitoring exercise containing of ongoing monitoring, quarterly monitoring and annual monitoring might become time consuming, if an investor has too many stocks in her portfolio.
+However, the monitoring exercise that consists of ongoing monitoring, quarterly monitoring and annual monitoring might become time-consuming, if an investor has too many stocks in her portfolio.
 Therefore, if an investor notices that it is becoming cumbersome for her to effectively monitor all the stocks in her portfolio, then she should identify and sell weak stocks from her portfolio.
 Such selling should be done without considering current price or unrealized profits/losses in the weak stocks.

 This would ensure that the investor has a manageable portfolio of good stocks, which would have a higher probability of creating wealth over the long term.

 5) A stock is a very small portion of the portfolio: